-- A. Role of the Academic Unit in Elaborating General Criteria - 1.
-The policy directs that all candidates for promotion and tenure shall be evaluated according to three general criteria which should be further defined and elaborated by each academic unit.
+A. Role of the Academic Unit in Elaborating General Criteria

+- 1. The policy directs that all candidates for promotion and tenure shall be evaluated according to three general criteria which should be further defined and elaborated by each academic unit.
 The three general criteria are: - a.
 The scholarship of teaching and learning; - b.
 The scholarship of research and creative accomplishments; - c.
-Service and the scholarship of service to the University, society, and the profession. - 2.
-Academic administrators, with appropriate faculty participation, should develop a written statement of criteria and expectations that elaborates on the three general criteria and is consistent with the mission of the academic unit and the professional responsibilities normally carried by faculty members in the unit.
+Service and the scholarship of service to the University, society, and the profession.

+- 2. Academic administrators, with appropriate faculty participation, should develop a written statement of criteria and expectations that elaborates on the three general criteria and is consistent with the mission of the academic unit and the professional responsibilities normally carried by faculty members in the unit. - B. Role of the Academic Unit in Specifying Evaluative Methods for the Three Criteria

-- B. Role of the Academic Unit in Specifying Evaluative Methods for the Three Criteria - 1.
-Academic administrators, with appropriate faculty participation, may develop a written statement of evaluative methods to assess the extent to which faculty members have met the criteria and expectations of the unit. - C. Special Guidelines for the Criterion of The Scholarship of Teaching and Learning - 1.
-Evaluation of teaching effectiveness shall be based on both student input and faculty information about the quality of the teaching.
+Academic administrators, with appropriate faculty participation, may develop a written statement of evaluative methods to assess the extent to which faculty members have met the criteria and expectations of the unit.

+- C. Special Guidelines for the Criterion of The Scholarship of Teaching and Learning - 1.
+Evaluation of teaching effectiveness shall be based on both student input and faculty peer review about the quality of the teaching.
 The process shall incorporate a variety of evidence from students, peers, and the faculty member under review that speaks to the quality and effectiveness of teaching: - a.
 Information from students: This category of information shall include multiple sources of evidence, some of which is suitable for comparative evaluations.
 In addition to the required data gained from SRTE forms (see Appendix A) other methods for assessing student responses shall include at least one of the following:1 - (1) Summary of written student evaluations. - (2) Summary of formal interviews with students at the end of the semester. - (3) Summary of exit surveys. - b.
-Information from the individual under review: This category of information can be satisfied in the narrative statement (see III.C.2.e) in which faculty members reflect on their teaching philosophy or goals, and effective Fall 2021, the inclusion of a self-reflection (see Appendix M).
-Candidates may also wish to submit a teaching portfolio that place their work in context, much as faculty share their programs of research and creative activity, in order to facilitate peer review.
+Information from the individual under review: This category of information can be satisfied in the narrative statement (see III.C.2.d.) in which faculty members reflect on their teaching philosophy or goals.
+Candidates may also wish to submit a